moby/moby/docs/sources/reference/commandline/cli.md

     redis2              0.07%               2.746 MiB/64 MiB    4.29%               1.266 KiB/648 B

-When run on running containers live container stats will be streamed back and displayed to the client.
-Stopped containers will not receive any updates to their stats unless the container is started again.
+The `docker stats` command will only return a live stream of data for running containers.
+Stopped containers will not return any data.

 > **Note:**
-> If you want more in depth resource usage for a container use the API endpoint
+> If you want more detailed information about a container's resource usage, use the API endpoint.

 ## stop